pratapvardhan/tools/README.md

 - [Timezones](timezones/) - track time in multiple timezones.
 - [Location Mapper](location-mapper/) - geocode locations and plot on map
 - [Image Color Quantizer](image-color-quantizer/) - reduce number of colors in an image by combining them to nearest ones.
+- [Image to Base64](image-to-base64/) - convert image to base64 string.
 - [Notepad](notepad/) - write notes in your browser.
 - [Notes in Browser tab](https://pratapvardhan.com/notes/browser/note-taking/) - write notes in your browser.